HopkinsIDD/inperson-schooling-covid-spring-2021/README.md

 Data to reproduce paper figures/tables are freely available from the CMU Delphi Research Group to researchers at universities and non-profits as detailed at Getting Data Access - Delphi Epidata API (cmu-delphi.github.io).

-Please reach out to justin[at]jhu.edu if you have any questions.
+Please reach out to jlessler[at]unc.edu if you have any questions.